-Part one of five
+Part two of five

 By Cantor Elias Roochvarg

 Cousin Hillel took me to Sde Boker, the home of David Ben Gurion after he retired from being (Israel’s first) Prime Minister.
 Nearby is a campus of the University of Beersheva, now called Ben Gurion University, at which one of their areas of study is Desert Studies.
 Makes sense!
 We are surrounded by Midbar Tzin, the Wilderness of Tzin, where the Children of Israel wandered on their way to the Promised Land.
 Ben Gurion went in the opposite direction: He lived most of his life in the Promised.
 Land, but retired to the Wilderness – by choice; he was fascinated by the desert and the challenges it posed.

 One of the most recognizable things about him was his hair (not unlike Larry of the Three Stooges), so below is a photo of him getting it “trimmed” … by the same guy (the caption tells us) who shears the sheep.

 There is also an iconic photo of him standing on his head at the beach.
 I did not see that photo, but saw an interesting variation; he is standing on his head at the beach, but with a cell phone in his hand.
 And his trunks say Speedo.
 Two great anachronisms.

 Each of the four walls of his study is lined, almost floor to ceiling, with books.
 They used to say of him that some politicians take bribes, other accept expensive gifts of travel, etc. You want to please Ben Gurion?
 Give him a good book.